bprice2652/BUDA525/Module3_Diagnostics/Module3.md

 ### Variance Stabilizing Transformations

+To me this is one of the most important sections in the course, and maybe in statistical modeling.
+It’s really about how do we get a hold of variance to understand what is going on.
+From a practical standpoint this is my go to in modeling.
+Weighted least squares is a great tool, but practicality is limiting, you need to know it’s in the tool set, but transformations are broadly applicable.

 In this section we have seen a NCV test, but the question is how do we fix non-constant variance.
 We know that if we can define the the function of the variance as $Var(\epsilon)=\sigma^2g(x)$, where $g(x)>0$